CASILDA REGUEIRO

 The world of music comes to her through musical tales in collaboration with the Orchestre de Lancy-Geneva.
 This began a great adventure in which word and music are intertwined — first with the OLG under Roberto Sawicki’s direction, then with the Terpsycordes Quartet (first prize at the Geneva competition in 2001), and more recently with the OSR Orchestre de la Suisse Romande in “Family Concerts” and “Concerts for Small Ears” at Victoria Hall.

-“Today I seek to tell stories that inspire and give meaning to new generations, that give them hope — not with the goal of changing the world, but so that the turbulent world in which we live does not destroy innocence, humanity, sensitivity, vulnerability, and above all, humanism.”
+“Today I seek to tell stories that inspire and give meaning to new generations, that give them hope — not with the goal of changing the world, but so that the turbulent world in which we live does not destroy innocence, sensitivity, vulnerability, and above all, humanism.”

 2026

-Victoria Hall — Orchestre de la Suisse Romande
+Genthod Cultural Center — Orchestre de la Suisse Romande

 / Geneva